 Posted on December 01 2016

 Mexican hot chocolate disks are rock hard chocolate disks used to make drinking chocolate.
-The disks are made up of cacao, sugar, and spices and can be found in every Latin grocery store in the USA.
+The disks are made up of cacao, sugar, and spices and can be found in every Latin grocery store or in every Mexican, Colombian, and Guatemalan home in America.
 The popular brands are Abuelita, Ibarra, Mayordomo, La Soledad, Luker, and Sol.
 For an overview of what is and how to make Mexican hot chocolate from scratch, please visit my post here.

-Mexican hot chocolate is a delicious traditional drink but I have always had a problem with the shape, size, and how quickly it looks old/gone bad.
-This reshaping and remelting solves all of those problems.
+Mexican hot chocolate is a delicious traditional drink but I have always had a problem with the shape, size, and how quickly it looks "old".
+This reshaping and remelting solves this problem.
 By reshaping the disks you can create cute, fun, and amazing shapes that also serve as single servings and make great gifts.

 I understand why the big companies don’t make single serving sizes; it’s a tradition.
 You are not supposed to drink chocolate alone.
 Since the time of the Aztecs, chocolate was meant to be drunk at festivals, rituals, weddings, and funerals.
 It’s a communal thing.
 In Nahuatl, the ancient Aztec language, there is a word that means to drink chocolate together: xocola’j.
 There is no word for ‘I am drinking chocolate alone.’

-Current day, you can travel to remote indigenous villages from Mexico to Panama and you will find some form of these disks or balls.
+Current day, you can travel to remote indigenous villages from Mexico to Colombia and you will find some form of these disks, balls, or sticks.
 They are the classic shape for this style of drinking chocolate.

 At first I was on a mission to make single servings.
 But then I discovered a whole new world of amazing shapes.
 Drinking chocolate was much more pleasurable when the chocolate was attractive.